integralstor/integralstor/CONTRIBUTING.md

 Please go through this document to understand what IntegralSTOR does and how it is built

 ## How do I get the source code?
 If you would like to start exploring the code, then [fork IntegralSTOR](https://help.github.com/articles/fork-a-repo) onto your computer.
-The source code consists of two repositories.
-The main IntegralSTOR repository is located [here](https://github.com/integralstor/integralstor) and the IntagralSTOR utils repository which contains utility functions is located [here](https://github.com/integralstor/integralstor_utils).
-The reason for the IntegralSTOR utils repository is that a lot of the code here is also used by [IntegralSTOR GRIDCell](https://github.com/integralstor/integralstor_gridcell) which is a scale out NAS based on glusterfs.
+The main IntegralSTOR repository is located [here](https://github.com/integralstor/integralstor).

 ## How is the code origanized?
 The IntegralSTOR repository is structured as: